bgoonz/docs-collection/github/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account.md

 ---
 title: Enforcing SAML single sign-on for organizations in your enterprise account
-intro: 'You can control and secure access to resources like repositories, issues, and pull requests by enforcing SAML single sign-on (SSO) and centralized authentication through an IdP across all organizations owned by an enterprise account.'
+intro: "You can control and secure access to resources like repositories, issues, and pull requests by enforcing SAML single sign-on (SSO) and centralized authentication through an IdP across all organizations owned by an enterprise account."
-product: '{% data reusables.gated-features.enterprise-accounts %}'
+product: "{% data reusables.gated-features.enterprise-accounts %}"
 permissions: Enterprise owners can enforce SAML single sign-on for organizations in an enterprise account.
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Enterprise
 redirect_from: